5 Stocks to Buy Now to Double Your Money

 It’s no surprise, then, that BMO Capital Markets recently upgraded Target’s stock to outperform, noting that it would emerge from the pandemic with a competitive advantage.

 Additionally, TGT stock is only trading at 16.94X trailing 12-month earnings compared to WMT and COST, which are trading at 24.97X and 36.34X, respectively.
-And its PEG ratio is just 2.10, less than half of WMT and COST, which sport much higher PEG ratios of 4.26 and 4.31, respectively.
+And its PEG ratio is just 3.28, well under WMT and COST, which sport much higher PEG ratios of 4.43 and 3.87, respectively.

 It has the demographic advantage, the valuation advantage, and its yield is head and shoulders above its competitors, not to mention its staying power.

 The final company I want to give you is Boeing Co.
 (NYSE:BA).
-Yes, that Boeing, but there is a caveat.
+Yes, that Boeing.

-In the last five years, the company has delivered 3,644 commercial aircraft, 1,000 military aircraft and satellites, executed 10 successful commercial production increases, and returned more than $628 million to shareholders in Q1/2020 alone, even with the coronavirus pandemic, tight travel restrictions, and the grounding of the 737 MAX.
+In the last five years, the company has delivered 3,644 commercial aircraft, 1,000 military aircraft and satellites, executed 10 successful commercial production increases, and returned more than $628 million to shareholders in Q1/2020 alone, even with the coronavirus pandemic, tight travel restrictions, and the grounding of the 737 MAX, and nearly doubled that number in Q2/2021.

 It currently has an order backlog worth nearly $439 billion spread over three different sectors: commercial airplanes; defense, space, and security; and global services.
 Government services accounted for nearly half the global services revenue in 2019, giving the company strong backing only to be continued by contracts secured for the U.S. Army, U.S. Navy, and Australian government.

-This year, revenue is expected to hit $68.53 billion, down 10.50% from the year-ago revenue, thanks to decreased sales.
-However, by 2021, analysts agree that Boeing will come roaring back, and they estimate revenues of $74.25, an incredible 29.50% leap from the year-ago revenue.
+Last year, revenue hit $58.2 billion, down 24% from the year before.
+However, by 2021, analysts agree that Boeing will come roaring back, and they estimate revenues of $74.25 – as if 2020 had never happened.

-Boeing’s stock has been beaten so far down that it may seem unsalvageable, but that’s not the case.
-The company isn’t an airline, it’s a producer, arguably responsible for half of the industry, and it will come back.
+It’s important to remember that the company isn’t an airline, it’s a producer, arguably responsible for half of the industry, and it’s on its way back.